kcilc/ravioli-on-a-stick/src/content/recipes/hot-chocolate.md

 directions:
     -
-        - Fill a sauce pan with the
+        - "Fill a sauce pan with the "
         - [0, 1]
         - " and "
         - [1, 1]